LAS VEGAS -- If the chief executive of the newly independent PalmSource Inc. has his way, a new generation of slick-yet-sensible

 Nagel said that, in the near future, the Palm OS will be capable of offering seamless connectivity via Global System for Mobile communication (GSM), code-division multiple access (CDMA), Bluetooth and Wi-Fi technology.
 The upcoming OS will also include better security features, multimedia capabilities, bandwidth management and compatibility with Microsoft software.

-"There's no other desktop [OS] that really matters today," which is why
+"There's no other desktop [OS] that really matters today," which is why interoperability with Microsoft is essential, Nagel said.

 During his address, Nagel also spoke of PalmSource's initiative to make its APIs interoperable.
 Doing so is necessary, he said, because Palm applications would be able to run on a myriad of devices, easing the application development process.